Gain Big Benefits with a Pre-Listing Home Inspection

 When buyers compare houses, they are looking for possibilities that will suit their preferred lifestyle and their finances.
 They will receive input from their realtor who will most likely have a lot of experience looking for warning signs that there could be problems in the future.
 They might also be advised to have a home inspection before buying.
 Anything that shows up on that very-detailed-report will cause them concern and give them second thoughts.

-Many a deal has fallen through because the buyer received news about issues that they interpreted as significant.
+Many deals have fallen through because the buyer received news about issues that they interpreted as significant.
 These don’t necessarily have to be major structural issues.
 Some people will run from most any issue if it sounds like more money, time or inconvenience.

 The far better tactic is to choose the proactive approach.
 Hire a home inspector and, for a reasonable fee, you will find out first which items buyers or lenders might view as a problem.
 Once you are armed with that information, you can make a choice about how to best handle each item on the list.
 These potential problems will then be managed long before a buyer hears about them and can be turned into a selling point rather than a deal breaker.